cdlhub/documentation/md/DataConversionComponents.md

 <a id="event footprint"></a>
 ### footprint
 The event footprint is  required for the getmodel component, as well as an index file containing the starting positions of each event block.
-These must be in the following location with filename formats;
+These must have the following location and filenames;

 * static/eventfootprint.bin
 * static/eventfootprint.idx